-The mystery of her rescue and the source of the Song confounds her.
-Voices and visions speak to her in dreams, but all meaning is lost in the waking.
+She is confounded by the mystery of her rescue and the source of the Song.
+Voices and visions speak to her in dreams, tantalizing her, but all meaning is lost in the waking.

-She rejoices in the ability to resolve her patients’ pain, but is daunted by the power in her hands, feeling inadequate to handle it wisely.
+Although she rejoices in the ability to resolve her patients’ pain, she is daunted by the power in her hands, feeling inadequate to handle it wisely.
 Questions arise about if and when it is appropriate to intervene with such miraculous potency in the life—or death—of another.
 And she is soon inundated with more patients than she can possibly accommodate.

 Overwhelmed, she flees to her small rural hometown.
 When she learns that the married chiropractor who was her lover and mentor long ago, and whom she still deeply loves, is now widowed and dying of cancer, Harriet’s search for answers takes on a poignant and personal urgency.